 There is, of course, a huge difference between abusing the Depop guidelines and attempting to give your old clothes new life while making a quick 20 quid before your rent is due.
 Despite the high number of resellers guilty of skewing Depop’s economy, it’s unfair to dismiss the varied backgrounds of users on the site.
 Hannah Valentine, 19, from Missouri, is known by her brand Ghostsoda on Instagram and Depop.
 She explains in an infographic that there’s an enormous amount of clothing waste still being unused and reselling used goods provides an income for the otherwise unemployable, who might be disabled, chronically ill or with a criminal record.
 "If anything, Depop is making it more accessible to people and making it as easy to shop as fast fashion!
 We aren’t taking clothing opportunities away from people who need it because thrift stores are constantly being restocked and constantly getting donations," she tells me.

 Rather than laying the blame for gentrification solely with secondhand sellers, we should be scrutinising the fashion industry’s waste problem, too.
-A recent survey from WRAP which investigated the UK’s lockdown clothes clear-outs showed that two thirds of people donate their wardrobe castoffs to charity.
+A recent survey from WRAP which investigated the UK’s lockdown clothes clear-outs showed that two-thirds of people donate their wardrobe castoffs to charity.
 Yet this leaves charity shops with an overabundance of clothing.
 "The growing consumption of fast fashion means that our team sorts many more clothes for much less stock," a representative of the high street charity shop Traid tells me.
 "This is because so much fast fashion is poor quality and has been made to be worn only a few times, and means that great vintage and designer clothes are scarcer than they used to be.
-In the UK, we buy more clothes per person than any other country in Europe and we are sending around 350,000 tonnes of clothes to landfill.
+In Australia, we each consume an average of 27 kilograms of new clothing per year and dispose of 23 kilograms of clothing to landfill each year.
 The problem doesn’t lie with individuals who are buying small amounts of clothing to resell, the problem is the fashion industry."
 While aspects of Depop’s skewed economy could definitely be attributed to this waste, there’s certainly an irony in the intention to provide relief from fast fashion by offering pre-worn fast fashion.

 When I reached out to Depop, a representative said: "It’s important to know that any kind of mis-selling on Depop is wrong and against our rules.
 We encourage all of our sellers to list their items honestly and accurately.
 We reserve the right to remove any items or accounts that seek to take advantage of the Depop community."
 This is positive news but where money is involved, people will always find a new loophole to exploit.
 Whether you’re a secondhand buyer or charity shop reseller, it’s important to check your privilege and take into consideration how one woman’s marked up junk could be another woman’s lifeline.